Chi-An-Chen/LViT-CB/README.md

   This is the official PyTorch implementation of LViT-CB: a lightweight Vision Transformer with Competitive Blocks.
 LViT-CB is designed to be fast and efficient, while maintaining high biometric recognition quality.

   <img src="assets/model.png" width="50%"><br>
+  Fig 1.
+Overall Architecture of LViT-CB model.
   <img src="assets/blk.png" width="50%"><br>
+  Fig 2.
+Architecture Overview of the Competition Block (Top) and Competition Module (Bottom).

 </div>